kaseypocius/MUMT618-DREV/docs/why.md

 <h6>Hardware</h6>
-<a href ="https://www.youtube.com/watch?v=9Svm0Ku6cAY"> Shimmer Cartridge for Tiptop Audio Z-DSP </a> - the quad version of Shimmering Peaks is inspired by the Quad Mode on this version of the Valhalla shimmer algorithm  <br>
-<a href="https://youtu.be/PS_aj2jZgyM?t=1215">Erica Synths Black Hole DSP 2</a> Another eurorack module with a shimmer implementation  <br>
-<a href="https://mqtthiqs.github.io/parasites/clouds.html">Mutable Instruments Clouds - Parasite Firmware - Oliverb Mode</a> An alternative firmware for a eurorack digital granulator module, which adds a reverb mode capable of shimmer effects.
-I often use this in VCV Rack via <a href="https://github.com/adbrant/ArableInstruments"> this port. </a><br>
-<a href="http://www.makenoisemusic.com/modules/erbe-verb">Make Noise Erbe Verbe </a> Tom Erbe's DSP Reverb for Make Noise, and the inspiration of the Oliverb Mode.
-Obviously an inspiration to this project as well.
+<a href="http://www.makenoisemusic.com/modules/erbe-verb">Make Noise Erbe Verbe </a> Tom Erbe's DSP Reverb for Make Noise, which implements saturation in a matrix style reverb to allow for feedback above 1, which is where I took the idea to implement saturation in the reverb loop.

  <a href="https://kaseypocius.github.io/MUMT618-DREV/about"> Back to the About</a>